Agent Editor

 For more information about prompts and prompt engineering, see Prompt Engineering.

 Selecting a model is mandatory.
-You can save the document without it, but if the model configuration is incomplete, Studio Pro will show consistency errors.
+You can save the document without it, but if the model configuration is incomplete, Studio Pro shows consistency errors.
 These errors block running the app locally, cloud deployment, and agent testing in later steps.

 Defining and Adding Tools and Knowledge Bases